 Xanax and other benzodiazepines are most often a secondary drug of abuse, meaning that they are used in conjunction with another drug, also known as polysubstance use.
 Most benzodiazepine misusers also abuse another drug.
 The most common primary drug used by people who end up abusing Xanax are:

-If you or a loved one struggle with Xanax use, contact The Recovery Village Palm Beach today to speak with a representative about how professional addiction treatment can address an addiction alongside any co-occurring mental health disorders.
+If you or a loved one struggle with Xanax use, contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how professional addiction treatment can address an addiction alongside any co-occurring mental health disorders.
 Call today to take the first step toward a healthier future.

 Ait-Daoud, Nassima; et al. “A review of alprazolam use, misuse, and withdrawal.”
 Journal of Addiction Medicine, February 2018.
 Accessed July 9, 2019.